 Driver in Middletown shot at multiple times, but not injured

 Mar.
-28—Middletown police are investigating a drive by shooting Sunday afternoon that resulted in a car being riddled by bullets.
+29—Middletown police are investigating a drive by shooting Sunday afternoon that resulted in a car being riddled by bullets.

 Sgt.
 Earl Nelson estimated "up in the teens" as to how many shots had been fired.
-But Adams was not hit or injured.
+But the man was not hit or injured.

-The shooter had a mask on, but took the mask off when be began firing at the Dodge Journey that Adams was driving, according to the report.
+The shooter had a mask on, but took the mask off when he began firing at the Dodge Journey the man was driving, according to the report.

 Nelson said the area where the incident happened is residential, but no one has reported any homes or other cars being hit.
 The investigation is ongoing, and detectives are viewing residential video to determine a suspect.